pjlanger1/bikeshare_codelib/aws_suite/documentation/cluster_research.md

 - Handling missing values through imputation or 0 replacement
 - Removal of Hoboken/Jersey City Citibike Stations from the test set.

-###Data Structure
+## Data Structure
 - Sliced each station up into starting and ending counts at the end of each hour.
 - Here's a lighthearted look into a side question: *does visibility of a station make much of a difference to demand on its bikes, relative to a nearby (arbitrarily close <0.1 miles away) station.
 - ![Cluster Distribution](/aws_suite/documentation/bin/bshare_psych.png)

   *These two stations are a block or ~0.07 mi from one another.
 Why is one used so much more?
-Because people see it, i suspect*
+Because more people see it, we suspect*

 ### Clustering Algorithm